-Every day we see some sort of car advertisement whether it is on TV or simple billboard as you are passing by with such a low monthly payment that makes you think “Wow, this is a smoking deal, why don’t I lease this new wheels?”
-I am here to tell you not to lease a car as a college student.
+Every day in our lives we see some sort of car advertisement whether it is on TV or simple billboard as you are passing by with such a low monthly payment that makes you think “Wow, this is a smoking deal, why don’t I lease these new wheels for such a low price?”
+I am here to prove you that it is a really bad idea to lease a car, especially as a college student.

-Simple thing about these car advertisements is that they have really mastered this kind of business to get viewers attention.
-Simply put, that $99 per month for a vehicle really does stand out, but don’t get caught into the reality of this cheap monthly payment.
+A simple rule that applies to these car advertisements is that they have really mastered their marketing to get attention from people.
+Simply put, that $99/ month for a vehicle really does stand out, but don’t get caught into the reality of this cheap monthly payment.

 What is a Car Lease?

 It is important to understand, leasing is different from owning.
-It is an agreement to use the vehicle for a set amount of time, like car rentals where you pay for only the time you need the car for.
-A lease have a term, usually start at 24 months (2 years) and go up to 60 months or 5 years.
+It is an agreement to use the vehicle for a set amount of time, just like the car rentals where you pay for only the time you need the car for.
+A lease has a term, usually starting at 24 months (2 years) and go up to 60 months or 5 years.

-Leasing a vehicle is becoming very popular way of owning a car (oh wait, it’s not really your car).
+Leasing a vehicle is becoming a very popular option of owning a car (oh wait, it’s not really your car).

 Okay, let’s talk about some positives.
-It is great primarily because you get a brand new car of the current or next year model for set amount of time instead of paying that sticker price of the vehicle.
+It is great primarily because you get a brand new spanking car of the current or next year model for set amount of time instead of paying that sticker price of the vehicle and another reason would be good is if you are using your car for business where you can write it off for tax reasons, but not many young adults run a business.
+But in case you do, then leasing might be the best option.

 Yep, that’s it.
-That will be enough for the good stuff.
+That will be enough for the positives.
 Let’s talk about bad things about leasing a car:

-- Limit on Miles – Simply put, there is a limit on how much you can drive a year which is most common at 10,000 miles which equates to 27 miles per day.
-So, if your commute is longer than that then be prepared to pay at least $0,20 per mile after 10,000.
+- Limit on Miles – Simply put, there is a limit on how much you can drive a year which today most likely is at 12,000 miles which equates to 32 miles per day.
+So, if your commute is longer than that, then be prepared to pay at least $0.20 (or more) per mile after raching 12,000.
 If you are into road trips often, then this is definitely not a way to go.
 Oh, it gets better…

 - Early Termination Fee – Can’t Afford Your Payments?
-Well, too bad if you can’t afford the payments anymore after few months because you signed an agreement and early termination will cost you money ranging from $300-800, plus any remaining depreciation cost.
+Well, too bad if you can’t afford the payments anymore after few months.
+Because you signed an agreement and early termination will cost you money ranging from $300 upwards of $1000’s, plus any remaining depreciation cost.

-- Modifications, serious wear/tear? nope… – If you are into customizing your vehicle or have pets or serious scratches, then expect to be charged a fee when you return the vehicle.
+- Modifications, serious wear/tear?
+Nope… – If you are into styling your vehicle your way or have pets or get serious scratches, then expect to be charged a fee when you return the vehicle.
 If your car has oil drips, food stains, or any damage that stands out, then be prepared to pay for these before returning it.
-It is simple, you should baby the car and noticeable damage even from door dings, should be taken care of before returning.
+It is simple, you should baby the car and any noticeable damage even from door dings, should be taken care of before returning to avoid paying a fee.
+Better be safe than sorry later!

 - The Car is Not Yours in the End – You must give the car after whatever amount of time that you signed the contract for and thats it.
 There is an option to buy it out in the end, but many choose not to after their first experience.